kbvaughn2000/kielvaughn.github.io/_posts/2020-05-17-GCIH-experiences.md

 * current tools used by cyber criminals,
 * or defenses against common attacks occurring today,

 then this certification and its material are right for you.
-I have taken a significant amount of certifications over the last few years (almost 20 in all), and I feel that this one was as beneficial to me from a technical standpoint as the CISSP.
+I have taken a significant amount of certifications over the last few years (almost 20 in all), and I feel that this one was as beneficial to me from a technical standpoint as the CISSP was from a managerial standpoint.

-While this certification is quite expensive, I feel it will provide me with a significant return on investment.
+While this certification is quite expensive, I feel it provides a significant return on investment.
 You can also sign up for the courses and their associated certifications on the <a href="https://www.sans.edu">sans.edu</a> website at a discounted rate for up to two of their courses.

 I am now eagerly anticipating the arrival of my books for my next GIAC certification, the GPEN.
+I will provide my thoughts on that certification sometime in the near future.